 This is a question that comes up when someone either needs X repaired or is researching the negative information about X looking for reasons not to buy it.
 In the first case, it is an excellent lead-in for service providers who fix it.
 In the latter case, it is a good way to promote your rival product or the later version of your product that solved the problems with the earlier version.
 In some cases, it can be a lead into the accessories that do what the main product does not.

 - Why is it doing X?

-This is a good lead in to content on troubleshooting a problem and referring to when the person needs an expert’s help, yours.
+This is a good lead into the content on troubleshooting a problem and referring to when the person needs an expert’s help, yours.

 - Why does X happen?